-- 7.10.1 If the preliminary consideration determines that a Minor Faculty Academic Offence may have been committed and full documentation is received, including a written statement from the student, one of the Chair will be notified and asked to endorse the outcome as per 7.2 above.
-The student must be contacted at this stage to confirm that a minor academic offence is suspected. - 7.10.2 The responsible Chair will review the evidence and where possible, determine the outcome following the principles set out in 6H.
-It is expected that the responsible Chair will normally complete the investigation and notify the student of the outcome within 20 working days of notification of a possible offence from the preliminary consideration. - 7.10.3 The investigation of a Minor Faculty Academic Offence will include a virtual meeting or telephone conversation with the student; this conversation will include an explanation of the suspected offence, provide an opportunity for the student to present their point of view, for the responsible Chair to question the student and for the student to ask questions of the responsible Chair.
-The student should be furnished with the evidence submitted to the responsible Chair in good time ahead of the meeting (normally ten working days).
-If the student is unable or declines to participate, they will be invited to submit a further written representation in response to the evidence instead.
-Students should submit this within 10 working days of being notified of the suspected academic offences, to allow the Chair sufficient time to consider the evidence and respond within 20 working days of having been notified of the case. - 7.10.4 In the event the case is considered more serious than initially suggested by the preliminary consideration, it may be referred to the Faculty Academic Offences Panel as a suspected Major Faculty Academic Offence or to the University Academic Offences Board as a suspected University Academic Offence.
+- 7.10.1 If the preliminary consideration determines that a faculty offence may have been committed the student should be advised and asked to submit a written statement within 5 working days of being asked.
+Once full documentation is available, including a written statement from the student where one is provided, one of the Chairs will be notified and asked to endorse the outcome as per 7.2 above. - 7.10.2 The responsible Chair will review the evidence and where possible, determine the outcome following the principles set out in 6H.
+It is expected that the responsible Chair will normally complete the investigation and the Faculty will notify the student of the outcome within 20 working days of notification of a possible offence from the preliminary consideration. - 7.10.3 The investigation of a faculty academic offence will include a virtual meeting or telephone conversation with the student; this conversation will include an explanation of the suspected offence, provide an opportunity for the student to present their point of view, for the responsible Chair to question the student and for the student to ask questions of the responsible Chair.
+The student should be furnished with the evidence submitted to the responsible Chair in good time ahead of the meeting (normally ten working days). - 7.10.4 In the event the case is considered more serious than initially suggested by the preliminary consideration, it may be referred to the faculty academic offences panel as a suspected severe faculty academic offence or to the university academic offences board as a suspected university academic offence.

 Where the suspected offence is proven, the Chair shall judge the seriousness of the offence, and decide what sanction should be applied, as appropriate to the case, and with reference to Appendix 3, Tariff of Penalties.
-The Chair may also refer the case to the Faculty Academic Offences Panel or University Academic Offences Board in the event the investigation leads to the suspicion that a Major Faculty or Major University offence may have occurred.
+The Chair may also refer the case to the faculty academic offences panel or university academic offences board in the event the investigation leads to the suspicion that a severe faculty or severe university offence may have occurred.

-- 7.10.5 The responsible Chair will produce a written summary of the findings of the investigation, including the key points of the preliminary consideration, the discussion with the student and the rationale for the outcome.
+- 7.10.5 The responsible Chair will agree a written summary of the findings of the investigation, including the key points of the preliminary consideration, the discussion with the student and the rationale for the outcome.
 The outcome will be communicated to the appropriate member of the Programme Support Team such that they can formulate and send the outcome letter.
 The summary of the investigation will be shared with the student. - 7.10.6 The student has the right to appeal the outcome as set out in Section 10 below.

-7.11 Major Faculty Academic Offences Panel
+7.11 Severe Faculty Academic Offences Panel